dasch-swiss/dsp-api/docs/src/paradox/05-internals/development/build-process.md

 ## Building and Running

-### Using Fuseki

-Start the provided Fuseki triplestore:
+### Starting a Triplestore

+Start a triplestore (GraphDB-Free or GraphDB-SE).
+Download distribution from [Ontotext](http://ontotext.com).
+Unzip distribution to a place of your choosing and run the following:

 ```
-$ cd KNORA_PROJECT_DIRECTORY/triplestores/fuseki
+$ cd /to/unziped/location
-$ ./fuseki-server
+$ ./bin/graphdb -Dgraphdb.license.file=/path/to/GRAPHDB_SE.license
 ```

+Here we use GraphDB-SE which needs to be licensed separately.

-Then in another terminal, load some test data into the triplestore:
+Then in another terminal, initialize the data repository and load some test data:

 ```
 $ cd KNORA_PROJECT_DIRECTORY/webapi/scripts
-$ ./fuseki-load-test-data.sh
+$ ./graphdb-se-local-init-knora-test.sh
 ```

 Then go back to the webapi root directory and use SBT to start the API